Mazda3: Powertrain

-In some markets, the fourth-generation Mazda3 can be equipped with a spark-controlled compression ignition engine, called the Skyactiv-X. The 2.0-liter Skyactiv-X engine initially produced 132.5 kW and 224 Nm of torque, though its updated version, dubbed e-Skyactiv-X, and launched at the beginning of 2021, produces 140 kW in Japan and 137 kW in other markets, with the torque being augmented to 240 Nm.
+In some markets, the fourth-generation Mazda3 can be equipped with a homogeneous charge compression ignition engine called the Skyactiv-X. The 2.0-litre Skyactiv-X engine initially produced 132.5 kW and 224 Nm of torque, though its updated version, dubbed e-Skyactiv-X, and launched at the beginning of 2021, produces 140 kW in Japan and 137 kW in other markets, with the torque being augmented to 240 Nm.

-The 1.5-, 2.0- and 2.5-liter versions of the current Skyactiv gasoline engine line is offered, as well as the 1.8-liter Skyactiv-D diesel engine.
+The 1.5-, 2.0- and 2.5-litre versions of the current Skyactiv petrol engine line are offered, as well as the 1.8-litre Skyactiv-D diesel engine.
 Transmission options consist of the 6-speed Skyactiv-MT manual and the Skyactiv-Drive automatic.
-Initial release in North America only included the 2.5-liter petrol engine.
+Initial release in North America only included the 2.5-litre petrol engine.

-Mazda introduced an all-wheel drive version of the 2.5-liter turbocharged gasoline engine for model year 2021 which is exclusively mated to a six-speed automatic transmission.
+Mazda introduced an all-wheel drive version of the 2.5-litre turbocharged petrol engine for model year 2021 which is exclusively mated to a six-speed automatic transmission.
 In the Australian market, the fourth-generation Mazda3 along with the CX-30 are available with the e-SkyActiv G MHEV engine, for improved acceleration and fuel economy.